dmd-program/dmd-100/topics/what_is_design.md

 >
 > – Robert Grudin

-From the moment a person wakes up, they are interacting with design.
+From the moment you wake up, you are interacting with design.
 Everything in the home, place of work, and journey to and from has been influenced by a designer of some kind.
-The degree of care for each designed artifact or experience can vary dramatically, giving people a range of experiences - from delight to dismay.
-Design as a field of practice has become more inclusive since the days of the Bauhaus, and in turn, has become harder to define.
+The degree of care for each designed artifact or system can vary dramatically, causing you to experience delight, dismay, and everything in between.
+As design moved out of a company's basement and into the boardroom, the design field has grown larger in scope, and has become a tool for civic engagement and change.
+Design is now a relevant force for good in science, art, business, technology, humanities, and other traditionally silo'd fields, and this means that deciding what and how to teach a designer, particularly in a multi-domain program, becomes a rather daunting feat of pedagogical alchemy.
+It is this reason that you have been asked to read a book that talks about design from a philosophical and social perspective.
+As you move through your academic studies, you can and should deep dive into aspects of design that you find exicting and fulfilling.
+In this degree program, you will examine design as it relates to digital tools and skills needed for story telling, products and artefacts, interaction and experiences, and the production and dissemination of knowledge.

+Jess McMullin describes a continuum of design maturity in his model, called _A Rough Design Maturity Continuum._ In the model, five stages range from having no strategic design to using design for identifying and framing central challenges and opportunities.

+1. No conscious design
+2. Style
+3. Function and Form
+4. Problem solving
+5. Framing

 At the broadest sense of design as a verb, it can be thought of the act of making a choice.
 In the broadest sense of _design as a noun_, it is the result of a choice.
 For the purposes of this course, **design is the process that helps a person or group create, select, modify, and organize elements to satisfy an intended outcome**.
 However, this definition does not define good design.
 A quick Internet search will reveal many ways of defining good design.

-## Good design
+## Good design in list form

 Dieter Rams, a famous industrial designer, has written a rather famous list of what makes for good product design.
 It follows: